aws-samples/eks-cdk-stack-dotnet/src/cdk-app-mesh-eks-namespace/README.md

 * "`EnvoyServiceAccountName`": "`envoy-svc-account`" - the name of the K8s ServiceAccount that will be created for running Envoy containers.
 The service account is scoped to the "meshed" namespace.
 * "`EnvoyServiceAccountManagedPolicies`": "`AWSAppMeshEnvoyAccess,AWSCloudMapDiscoverInstanceAccess,AWSXRayDaemonWriteAccess,CloudWatchLogsFullAccess,AWSCloudMapFullAccess,AWSAppMeshFullAccess`" - IAM managed policies assigned to the K8s ServiceAccount used for running Envoy pods.
 * "`IngressGatewayHelmChartUrl`": "`https://github.com/aws-samples/aws-app-mesh-helm-chart/raw/main/packaged-charts/eks-app-mesh-gateway-0.1.0.tgz`" - URL of the Helm chart used to install Ingress Gateway in the "meshed" namespace.
-* "`IngressGatewayImageTag`": "`v1.17.2.0-prod`" - the container image tag of the Envoy to be used.
-Latest version information can be found https://docs.aws.amazon.com/app-mesh/latest/userguide/envoy.html.

 ## Useful commands